 Professor Lucas Introna, Associate Dean, Research

-Dr Ellie Hamilton, Associate Dean, Enterprise
+Professor Ellie Hamilton, Associate Dean, Enterprise, Engagement and Impact

-Ms Sue Atherton (Secretary), School Administrator
+Ms Sue Atherton (Secretary), Head of School Administration

 Heads of Department